Wyamio/Wyam.Web/input/docs/concepts/io.md

 # Virtual File System

-The link between paths, file providers, and files and paths is managed by a virtual file system available through the execution context as the `FileSystem` property.
+The link between paths, file providers, and files and paths is managed by a virtual file system available through the execution context as the `IExecutionContext.FileSystem` property.
 The virtual file system can also be accessed in your configuration file.
 It stores all the registered file providers as well as the various root, input, and output paths and provides methods to join them with relative paths to get `IFile` and `IDirectory` instances.

 ## Root Path